The Excelsior Scholarship, in combination with other student financial aid programs, allows students to attend a SUNY or CUNY college tuition-free.

-If the cost of full time tuition is met with a combination of your New York State T.A.P grant and your Federal Pell grant plus other funding (excluding loans) then you would not be eligible for that award, you will only be eligible for an award if there is a shortfall between your total grants and the cost of full time tuition.
+If the cost of full-time tuition is met with a combination of your New York State TAP grant and your Federal Pell grant plus other funding (excluding loans), then you would not be eligible for the award.
+You will only be eligible for an award if there is a shortfall between your total grants and the cost of full-time tuition.

-The New York State Tuition Assistance Program (TAP) grant is available to New York State residents enrolled in full time degree/certificate programs.
+The New York State Tuition Assistance Program (TAP) grant is available to New York State residents enrolled in full-time degree or certificate programs.
 The amount of the TAP award is based upon the tuition charge and the documented net taxable income.
-Information provided on the FAFSA, along with income tax information is used to calculate the award.
+Information provided on the FAFSA, along with income tax information, is used to calculate the award.
 After the State calculation is made, MVCC must verify the following:

 - Matriculation into an approved program.